Old Style and New Style dates: Start-of-year adjustment

 When recording British history, it is usual to quote the date as originally recorded at the time of the event, but with the year number adjusted to start on 1 January.
 The latter adjustment may be needed because the start of the civil calendar year had not always been 1 January and was altered at different times in different countries.
 (Note: British official legal documents of the 16th and 17th centuries were usually dated by the regnal year of the monarch.
 As these commence on the day and date of the monarch's accession, they normally span two consecutive calendar years and have to be calculated accordingly, but the resultant dates should be unambiguous.)
-From 1155 to 1752, the civil or legal year in England began on 25 March (Lady Day); so for example, the execution of Charles I was recorded at the time in Parliament as happening on 30 January 1648 (Old Style).
-In newer English-language texts, this date is usually shown as "30 January 1649" (New Style).
-The corresponding date in the Gregorian calendar is 9 February 1649, the date by which his contemporaries in some parts of continental Europe would have recorded his execution.
+From 1155 to 1752, the civil or legal year in England began on 25 March (Lady Day); so for example, the execution of Charles I was recorded at the time in Parliament as happening on 30 January 1648.
+In newer English-language texts, this date is usually shown as "30 January 1649", which is how chroniclers in Scotland would have recorded it.
+(The corresponding date in the Gregorian calendar was 9 February 1649, but this is not customarily used).

 The O.S./N.S. designation is particularly relevant for dates which fall between the start of the "historical year" (1 January) and the legal start date, where different.
 This was 25 March in England, Wales, Ireland and the colonies until 1752, and until 1600 in Scotland.
 Thereafter, in both cases, it became 1 January.

 In Britain, 1 January was celebrated as the New Year festival from as early as the 13th century, despite the recorded (civil) year not incrementing until 25 March, (Note: For example, see the Diary of Samuel Pepys for 31 December 1661: "I sat down to end my for this year, ...", which is immediately followed by an entry dated "1 January 1661/62".
 This is an example of the dual dating system which had become common at the time.) but the "year starting 25th March was called the Civil or Legal Year, although the phrase Old Style was more commonly used".
 To reduce misunderstandings about the date, it was normal even in semi-official documents such as parish registers to place a statutory new-year heading after 24 March (for example "1661") and another heading from the end of the following December, 1661/62, a form of dual dating to indicate that in the following twelve weeks or so, the year was 1661 Old Style but 1662 New Style.
 Some more modern sources, often more academic ones (e.g. the History of Parliament) also use the 1661/62 style for the period between 1 January and 24 March for years before the introduction of the New Style calendar in England.